 * Local people in Siargao are very hospitable and friendly.
 So whenever you go motorbiking going to General Luna boardwalk, Magpupungko or anywhere and you’re lost, just politely ask random people and they’ll surely give you directions and other information that you need.

-* ATM machines and remittance centers are available on the island in case you’re running out of cash.
+* ATMs and remittance centers are available on the island in case you’re running out of cash.

 * Though there’s not much establishment in Siargao, the signal on the island is pretty decent.
-So you can just upload your #SiargaoTravelGoals photos/videos in your various social media sites.
+So you can just upload your #SiargaoTravelGoals photos/videos to your various social media sites.

-SIARGAO ISLAND DIY TRAVEL GUIDE 2019: Our 4 Days 3 Nights Itinerary
+Siargao Island DIY travel guide 2022: Our 4 Days 3 Nights Itinerary

 06:00 AM – Assembly Time